garodriguezlp/irimo/README.md

 # `irimo`

-`irimo` is a CLI tool that consolidates and transforms personal financial data from various institutions, providing a comprehensive view for better financial decision-making.
+`irimo` is a CLI tool that extracts, transforms, and shapes personal financial data from various institutions, facilitating later consolidation and analysis to enhance financial decision-making.

 ## What is `irimo`?

-A personal project to centralize financial data management across multiple institutions, overcoming limitations of platforms without easy data export options.
+A personal project tackling the challenge of centralizing financial data from institutions with limited export capabilities.

+Current focus:
+- Nu Colombia savings account (OCR data extraction from mobile app screenshots)

+Future vision:
+- Rappi Pay credit card (Colombia, OCR)
+- PeoplePass (Colombia, OCR)
+- Bancolombia (Colombia, CSV)

 ## Why `irimo`?

-- Gathers transactions from various financial institutions
-- Handles data extraction, even without direct export
-- Consolidates information efficiently
-- Provides quick access to aggregated data
+As someone who values financial control, I needed a solution to consolidate information from various institutions.
+With many mobile banking apps lacking data extraction features, OCR became the go-to method.

+`irimo` is my attempt to create a streamlined tool for extracting and shaping financial data.
+Future plans include integrating with Google Docs spreadsheets for comprehensive tracking and analysis.

+Let's see how far we can take this project!

 ## Name Origin